August 13, 2019

 The reason why this is a big deal is that there is no ceiling on CCPA penalties.
 Under GDPR, penalties are limited to $20M or 4% of global revenue, whichever is greater.
 We may end up seeing a host of class action lawsuits for damages under CCPA, with no limit on how high the penalties can go.

 Q: Are most companies ready for CCPA compliance?

 A: I think it’s a mixed bag.
-Many companies aren’t aware about how or even if CCPA will apply to them.
+Many companies aren’t aware of how or even if CCPA will apply to them.
 Others know they need to take action, but don’t know where to start.
-And then there are organizations that are confused by the requirements and struggling to implement the proper policies, procedures and workflows.
+And then there are organizations that are confused by the requirements and struggling to implement the proper policies, procedures, and workflows.

 Q: Any final words of advice for companies?